 Audit Report Recommendations Management's Most Current Response Status () although it remains in draft.
 Further verification of implementation of this new policy and handbook is in progress.
 Person Responsible: Richard Porter, Director of Office of International Programs Timetable for Completion: Fall 2013 As described in the recommendation for Observation 1 to centrally coordinate faculty-led study abroad programs, this is also a way to better ensure that all the appropriate forms are completed consistently between all programs before travel occurs.
 Segmented, decentralized oversight by various faculty members increases the risk of noncompliance with travel requirements, TSUS Rules, and University policy due to lack of training and differing organizational procedures.
 SHSU Academic Policy Statement 130424 Faculty-led Study Abroad Programs that was formally approved in October 2013 details guidelines and requirements that encompass the recommendations.
 This includes a statement prohibiting faculty from accepting payments from students for study abroad programs; coordinating general responsibilities for trip planning and accounting with the Office of International Programs (OIP); refunds; and financial aid.
 Non-payment information is included in the OIP Faculty-led Study Abroad handbook, which is referred to in the policy.
 Departments are directed by the policy to follow the guidance within the handbook, although it remains in draft.
 Further verification of implementation of this new policy and handbook is in progress.
-Person Responsible: Richard Porter, Director of Office of Verification of Implementation in Progress Banner Security Audit, Issues, recommendations, and management action plans for the exemptions allowed for information that relates to computer networks.
-August 2013 Government Code 552.139).
-As of the date of this report, there were 11 recommendation progress of being implemented. s.
-Nine recommendations have been verified as implement ed, 2 recommendations are IT Policy Guideline Compliance Review, Issues, recommendations, and management action plans for the exemptions allowed for information that relates to computer ne Government Code 552.139).
-August 2013 Compliance achieved for the elements noted is as follows: Policy: 100% complete (compared to 75% in August) Procedure: 96% complete (compared to 89% in August) Demonstrable Procedure: 96% complete (compared to 93% 26 in August) Public Funds Investment Act The University should ensure investment reports and procedures fully comply with requirements articulated by the The SHSU Investment Officer will work closely with The System Office and Asset Strategy Consultants to ensure In Progress
+Person Responsible: Richard Porter, Director of Office of Verification of Implementation in Progress International Programs Banner Security Audit, August 2013 Timetable for Completion: Fall 2013 Issues, recommendations, and management action plans for this audit are actively being addressed.
+The details are not presented here due to exemptions allowed for information that relates to computer network security or to the design, operation, or defense of a computer network (Texas Government Code 552.139).
+As of the date of this report, there were 11 recommendations progress of being implemented. · IT Policy Guideline Compliance Review, Issues, recommendations, and management action plans for the exemptions allowed for information that relates to computer ne Government Code 552.139).
+August 2013 Compliance achieved for the elements noted is as follows: Policy: 100% complete (compared to 75% in August) Procedure: 96% complete (compared to 89% in August) Demonstrable Procedure: 96% complete (compared to 93% Public Funds Investment Act The University should ensure investment reports and procedures fully comply with requirements articulated by the The SHSU Investment Officer will work closely with The System Office and Asset Strategy Consultants to ensure In Progress